michalkmet/xp-orange-simple-pig-latin/NOTES.md

 User Story 2: Pig two or more words
 As a user, I want to see correct result for two or more words

-- ⚠ TODO UAT2.1 When I pass 'a b' I should see 'aay bay'
+- 🚧 IN PROGRESS UAT2.1 When I pass 'a b' I should see 'aay bay'
 - ⚠ TODO UAT2.2 When I pass 'ab cd' I should see 'baay dcay'
 - ⚠ TODO UAT2.3 When I pass 'ab cd .'
 I should see 'baay dcay .'
 - ⚠ TODO UAT2.4 When I pass 'Hello world !'
 I should see 'elloHay orldway !'